 Viviana Zelizer is Lloyd Cotsen ‘50 Professor of Sociology at Princeton University.
 She specializes in historical analysis, economic processes, interpersonal relations, and childhood.
 Her books include The Social Meaning of Money (1994), The Purchase of Intimacy (2005) and Economic Lives: How Culture Shapes the Economy (2010).

-Professor Zerubavel is Board of Governors and Distinguished Professor of Sociology.
+Professor Zerubavel is Board of Governors Distinguished Professor of Sociology.
 His main areas of interest are cognitive sociology and the sociology of time.
-He published numerous articles in AJS, ASR, Social Forces, and other journals, and is the author of the following books: Patterns of Time in Hospital Life: A Sociological Perspective (University of Chicago Press, 1979); Hidden Rhythms: Schedules and Calendars in Social Life (University of Chicago Press, 1981.
+His publications include Patterns of Time in Hospital Life: A Sociological Perspective (University of Chicago Press, 1979); Hidden Rhythms: Schedules and Calendars in Social Life (University of Chicago Press, 1981.
 Paperback – University of California Press, 1985.
-Also translated into Japanese and Italian); The Seven-Day Circle: The History and Meaning of the Week (Free Press, 1985.
+Japanese – 1984.
+Italian – 1985); The Seven-Day Circle: The History and Meaning of the Week (Free Press, 1985.
 Paperback – University of Chicago Press, 1989.
-Listed among Choice's Outstanding Academic Books in 1985); The Fine Line: Making Distinctions in Everyday Life (Free Press, 1991.
+Listed among Choice's Outstanding Academic Books – 1985); The Fine Line: Making Distinctions in Everyday Life (Free Press, 1991.
 Paperback – University of Chicago Press, 1993); Terra Cognita: The Mental Discovery of America (Rutgers University Press, 1992.
 Transaction – 2003); Social Mindscapes: An Invitation to Cognitive Sociology (Harvard University Press, 1997.
 Paperback – 1999.
-Also translated into Norwegian); The Clockwork Muse: A Practical Guide to Writing Theses, Dissertations, and Books (Harvard University Press, 1999.
-Also translated into Marathi); Time Maps: Collective Memory and the Social Shape of the Past (University of Chicago Press, 2003.
+Norwegian – 2000.
+Persian – 2021); The Clockwork Muse: A Practical Guide to Writing Theses, Dissertations, and Books (Harvard University Press, 1999.
+Marathi – 2012); Time Maps: Collective Memory and the Social Shape of the Past (University of Chicago Press, 2003.
 Paperback – 2004.
-Also translated into Italian); The Elephant in the Room: Silence and Denial in Everyday Life (Oxford University Press, 2006.
+Italian – 2005); The Elephant in the Room: Silence and Denial in Everyday Life (Oxford University Press, 2006.
 Paperback – 2007.
-Also translated into Chinese); Ancestors and Relatives: Genealogy, Identity, and Community (Oxford University Press, 2011.
+Chinese – 2008); Ancestors and Relatives: Genealogy, Identity, and Community (Oxford University Press, 2011.
 Paperback – 2013.
-Awarded Honorable mention in the 2012 PROSE Award ["Sociology and Social Work" category] by the Association of American Publishers); and Hidden in Plain Sight: The Social Structure of Irrelevance (Oxford University Press, 2015).
-He is currently writing a book on the politico-semiotics of taken-for-grantedness.
-Professor Zerubavel served as the director of the sociology graduate programs at Columbia University, Stony Brook University, and four terms at Rutgers.
-He also served as the Chair of the Culture Section of the American Sociological Association (2000-01), and was a recipient of a John Simon Guggenheim Fellowship (2003).
-He teaches graduate courses in cognitive sociology; time, history, and memory; and sociological theory.
+Awarded Honorable mention in the 2012 PROSE Award ["Sociology and Social Work" category] by the Association of American Publishers); Hidden in Plain Sight: The Social Structure of Irrelevance (Oxford University Press, 2015); Taken for Granted: The Remarkable Power of the Unremarkable (Princeton University Press, 2018.
+Italian – 2019.
+Awarded the Charles Horton Cooley Award for Best Book by the Society for the Study of Symbolic Interaction as well as the Susanne K. Langer Award for Outstanding Scholarship in the Ecology of Symbolic Form by the Media Ecology Association – 2019); and Generally Speaking: An Invitation to Concept-Driven Sociology (Oxford University Press, 2021).
+He is currently writing a book on impersonality in social life.
+Professor Zerubavel served from 1992 to 2001 and from 2006 to 2009 as the director of the Rutgers sociology graduate program.
+In 2000-01 he served as Chair of the Culture Section of the American Sociological Association.
+In 2003 he was awarded a Guggenheim Fellowship.
+In 2016 he received the Rutgers University Faculty Scholar-Teacher Award, and in 2017 he received the Society for the Study of Symbolic Interaction’s Helena Lopata Mentor Excellence Award.
+He teaches graduate courses in cognitive sociology, time and memory, and sociological theory.